lynnfaraday/aresmush.com/_root/features/ares-for-coders.md

 Ares uses a central engine to handle basic infrastructure, like configuration and connections.
 You probably won't ever have to touch the engine code; it's the backbone that makes Ares work.

 ## Plugins
 Unlike in Penn and Tiny, standard functionality is not a part of the engine.
-Every system is implemented as a **Plugin**.
+Every system is implemented as a [Plugin](/plugins).
 Here are just a few of the plugins that come with every Ares install:

 * Posing and Pages
 * Rooms and Movement